bbchk/avkfe/README.md

     * for yourself? you want good one?
     * etc.

+create a paper bouklet with different groups (60ah, 70ah, etc...), and empty places for prices

+we need to set fucking bosch and varta (at least one model), so people see we sell them as well

+create list of standard questions to ask every person who comes:
+* start/stop ?
+* for yourself? you want good one?
+* etc.

 * we need ready (prepped) catalog for all other options that we can suggest